 A selection of games and books is available, including a range of guide and walk books to help you plan your stay.

 Perfect for cosying up at night, there is a wood burner in the sitting room.
 (A regular request from those seeking to ‘Escape to the Country’ on BBC1.)
 An initial supply of kindling, smokeless fuel and logs is provided.
 Further supplies of each are available at cost price if needed.
 The house rules include agreement to give the wood burner a thorough clean daily, including on departure day!

 DEPOSIT FOR ALL BOOKINGS IS £50.

 BALANCE PAYABLE 6 WEEKS BEFORE ARRIVAL

-If booking is made within the 6 weeks please make a full payment on booking.
+If your booking is made within the 6 weeks please make a full payment on booking.

 Arrival & departure